jacobemcken/jacobemcken.github.io/_posts/2025-02-01-about-fixing-the-right-problem.md

 ; ([29 "b"] [137 "a"] [1108 "x"])
 ```

-All that was left was a function that could
+All that was missing,
-convert the special keyword to this vector format:
+was a function that could convert the special keyword to this vector format:

 ```clojure
 (defn make-sortable